mhaack/mh-site/content/posts/2023-07-17-home-assistant-backup-to-synology-nas.md

 ## Setup step by step

+With the following step by step you should have no problem to set up your own Home Assistant backup to a network share.

 ### 1. Create a Shared Folder

 In order to get started, you must create a shared network folder on your NAS.
 Go to *Control Panel* > *Shared Folder* and click *Create*.
 Enter a name for the shared folder (such as "Home Assistant Backup") and select a location.
 The location options depend on the NAS setup.
 I only have *Volume 1*.